 Copilot:

-- Setup & Installation: Copilot is much easier to install, especially for developers using Visual Studio Code.
+- Setup & Installation: Copilot is far simpler to install, particularly for developers running Visual Studio Code.
 It’s available as a simple extension, and you can get it up and running with just a few clicks.
 For those working within the GitHub ecosystem, the integration is seamless, and there’s very little setup required.

 - User Interface: Copilot’s UI is designed to be minimalist and unobtrusive, providing real-time suggestions directly within your code editor.
 As you type, suggestions appear inline, making it easy to accept or ignore them without interrupting your workflow.
 If you’re already using GitHub and Visual Studio Code, the interface feels familiar and natural, requiring little to no adjustment, allowing you to get started quickly.